spacetelescope/spec_plots/spec_plots/docs/README_DEVELOPERS.txt

 11.)
 After uploading to PyPI, you can build the conda package.
 Inside the "conda" folder in the top-level directory, run "conda skeleton pypi spec-plots", then "conda build spec-plots".
 You can also make a Python 3.6 version by doing "conda build --python 3.6 spec-plots".
 NOTE: On SWF's environment, it's necessary to keep anaconda Python at "2" but the overall Python environment at 3.6 when building that version.

 12.)
+Now you can convert the build file to other platforms.
+E.g., "conda convert -f --platform linux-64 <name of .tar.bz2>".
+Note that you'll need to locate where the conda build package was output and run it there.
+The output of the original build is reported when run when you first create it.

+13.)
 Test the build using "conda install --user-local spec-plots".
 If everything looks good, upload it to anaconda.org using "anaconda upload /Users/fleming/anaconda2/conda-bld/osx-64/spec-plots-1.34.2-py27_0.tar.bz2", where the last part is the name of the built .tar.bz2 file.